Home Telephone Location New Telephone Numbers

 Ardglass

-Ardglass is an attractive village with a distinctly maritime flavour and is set on the slopes of Green Hill overlooking the open sea but focusing on the harbour immediately to the north and east.
+Ardglass is an attractive village with a strong maritime character.
+It is set on the slopes of Green Hill and overlooks the open sea and focusing on the harbour to the north and east.
+The Department of the Environment for Northern Ireland chose much of the village as a Conservation Area due to its historic significance, setting, and townscape quality.

 Bessbrook